LeeYiXuan21/ID_ASG1/README.md

 ## Technologies Used:
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
-- Adobe XD
+- Adobe XD - Use for wireframe.
-- Visual Studio Code
+- Visual Studio Code- use for coding.
 - GitHub(https://github.com/LeeYiXuan21/ID_ASG1/edit/main/README.md)-It was use as a website to store all my work.
 - -w3school(https://www.w3schools.com/)-It help with the coding and gave fonts and information on some features.